CARTE-Toronto/carte-website/src/content/training/digital-tech-skills-2024.md

 order: 13
 ---

-In partnership with the Data Sciences Institute, CARTE contributed to a Digital Tech Skills cohort program aimed at students and early-career staff from diverse disciplines.
+In partnership with the Data Sciences Institute, Carte contributed to a Digital Tech Skills cohort program aimed at students and early-career staff from diverse disciplines.

 **Cohort content included:**
 - Foundations of data literacy and analytic thinking
 - Introductory Python and working with real-world datasets
 - Overview of machine learning workflows and common pitfalls
-- Hands-on exercises in notebooks using CARTE case studies
+- Hands-on exercises in notebooks using Carte case studies
 - Guidance on how to continue learning and apply skills in participants' own contexts

 Sessions were designed to be accessible to non-specialists while still providing meaningful exposure to practical AI tools.